EgboUchenna/DrumKeys/README.md

 # DrumKeys

-> A simple keyboards combinations that palys sounds when you hit them.
-This was created as a tutorial and a practice project to understand the fundamentals of Javascript.
+> A simple keyboard combinations that produces sounds when you hit them.
+This was created as a tutorial practice to understand vanilla Javascript.

 ## Table Of Contents